maestrano/maestrano-php/README.md

 #### Via the developer platform

 The [developer platform](https://dev-platform.maestrano.com) is the easiest way to configure Maestrano.
-The only actions needed from your part is to create your application and environments on the developer platform anf to create a config file.
+The only actions needed from your part is to create your application and environments on the developer platform and to create a config file.
 The framework will then contact the developer platform and retrieve the configuration for your app environment.

 A `dev-platform.json` config file is loaded using:
 ```php